-Before you search elsewhere, take advantage of the research we've already done for you.
-Formerly known as Field Guides, References tabs contain links to external articles, titles from the NAR Library eBooks collection, websites, statistics, and other material to provide a comprehensive overview of perspectives on each topic.
-EBSCO articles (E) are available only to NAR members and require a password.
+We've already done the research for you.
+References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
+EBSCO articles (E) are available only to NAR members and require the member's nar.realtor login.

 Looking for more formal training in green property management?
 NAR's Green designation has a property management track.
 The Green designation provides real estate professionals with the knowledge and awareness of green building principles applied in residences, commercial properties, developments, and communities so that they can list, market, and manage green properties as well as guide buyer-clients in purchasing green homes and buildings.

-For more information, visit the Green Resource Council webpage.
+For more information, visit the Green Resource Council webpage

 Why Go Green?